Safety and Outdoor Ethics

 Before You Leave

-Notify a responsible person of your planned route of travel.
+Notify someone of your planned route.
 Mark it on a map.
 Give your planned time of departure and return.
 Be sure to check with that person when you get back.
-Get back before dark.

-You must expect the unexpected and plan accordingly.
-Even if you are going out for just a few hours.
-Know ahead of time the location of the nearest telephone or ranger station in case an emergency does occur on your trip.
+Bringing a printed map is the most secure option.
 You may want a GPS device, but those sometimes do not receive a signal or the battery fails.
 Cell phones also likely will not work because of a lack of signal.

 Where to Go

 Some National Forest System land is open for winter travel; however, some parts have restrictions.
 These restrictions include motorized vehicle closures, avalanche area closures, and hazardous roads.
-Specific winter information is available from Forest Offices.
+Know that Forest Service roads are not plowed in the winter.

 Check local weather forecasts.
-Avalanches may occur at any time during the winter so check local avalanche advisories.
+Avalanches may occur so check the avalanche advisories.

 Driving Safely